gameplaycolor/gameplaycolor.com/docs/faq/index.markdown

 ### How do I ask for and track new features? <a class="permalink" href="#new-features">∞</a>

-Feature requests are tracked using [GitHub Issues](https://github.com/gameplaycolor/gameplaycolor/issues).
+Game Play Color is no longer under active development.
+Issues are tracked using [GitHub Issues](https://github.com/gameplaycolor/gameplaycolor/issues).

 <p class="faq-top"><a href="#">&#8613; Back to the top</a></p>